 The actual year I first turned up to a stewarding practice is unclear, but safe to say I’ve been in and around Beltane Fire Society for 9 years: first as a Steward, later (and primarily) as a Processional/Winter drummer (with a quick holiday into Whites).
 Out of body paint, I’m a freelance events and communications manager.
 And a feminist.

 I’ve joined the Board to deepen my understanding of how the Society works, and to give back to a community that has challenged, taught and sustained me.
-Hence why I’m acting as support for 3 different areas of Board activity: I support Danielle as Festival Secretary, act as Lila’s second re community events, and contribute comms help when & if needed.
-Plus, I’m undertaking a governance audit with my wife, other-Erin.
+Hence why I’m acting as support for 3 different areas of Board activity: I support Danielle as Festival Secretary and contribute comms help when and if needed.
+Plus, I’m undertaking work to explore potential for a governance audit with my wife, other-Erin.

 I’m proud, and not a little excited, to be going into our 30th Beltane celebrations with this particular set of Boardies.